plicease-legacy/Alien-Builder/README.md

 # PROPERTIES

+At the minimum you will want to define a ["retriever"](#retriever) specification.
+Unless your tool or library uses GNU autotools style interface (that is it is installed with something like "./configure && make && make install") you will need to also provide build and install commands with the ["build\_commands"](#build_commands) and ["install\_commands"](#install_commands) properties.
+Depending on the complexity of your tool or library you may need to specify additional properties.

 Properties are read-only and can only be specified when passing them into ["new"](#new) as arguments.
 They can be accessed after the [Alien::Builder](https://metacpan.org/pod/Alien::Builder) object is created using accessor methods of the same name.